 This is a whole topic by itself.
 If you’re new and want to know more, I suggest watching some YouTube videos about the topic of vivariums.

-Dendros do not tolerate fluctuations in temperature as well as most other amphibians.
+Dart frogs do not tolerate fluctuations in temperature very well.
 It’s important to keep a close eye on the temperature in their enclosure and keep it within the recommended range.

 - Temperature range between 68 – 76 °F

 This is a great temperature range for most Dendrobates.
 They will tolerate short periods of time in the low 80s but don’t let it happen very often.
 Anything at or above 85 degrees will quickly lead to injury or death.

 A great way to monitor the temperature is by using a thermometer.
 There are several companies selling thermometer/hygrometer combo meters that measure the temperature and humidity.
 The readings are output on a small digital display and they’re relatively inexpensive.

 One of the reasons I consider poison dart frogs difficult to care for is because they require near 100% humidity (80% – 100% to be precise).

 In order to achieve this, you’ll have to make use of moss, the correct substrate, lots of misting (preferably via a misting or fogger system), and you may even need to cover the top of the terrarium with a piece of glass.

 Doing this can cause problems with air circulation and mold and bacteria growth in the substrate.
 This is probably the main reason I rank poison dart frogs in the “difficult to care for” category.